Move to Panama: Where to Start

 Health Insurance and Medications

 Moving to Panama can be challenging due to health insurance options.
-If you have a pre-existing health condition, you may not qualify for health insurance through Panama’s health insurance companies, even if you have a visa.
-Additionally, these companies require you to have received at least three Covid vaccines.
+If you have a pre-existing health condition, you may not qualify for coverage from Panama’s health insurers, even if you hold a visa.
+Additionally, these insurance companies require that you have received at least three doses of a COVID-19 vaccine.
 While other insurance options are available, they are more expensive and only cover medical emergencies.

 Without health insurance, paying out of pocket can be expensive, especially if you require frequent medical attention or procedures.
 Medical emergencies like heart attacks, cancer treatments, unexpected surgeries, and other unforeseen medical issues could be financially devastating without health insurance.

-Public healthcare in Panama is available if you don’t qualify for private health insurance.
+Public healthcare in Panama is available to those who don’t qualify for private health insurance.
 While more affordable, it may come with long wait times and sometimes lower-quality facilities.
-A regular doctor’s visit costs $2, and seeing a specialist is $5.
+A regular doctor’s visit costs $2, and seeing a specialist costs $5.
+It’s important to note that public hospitals typically do not perform surgeries for foreigners who have not contributed to Panama’s Social Security system.
+So, the public hospital system is not a good option for many major emergencies, like a heart attack.

 If you rely on certain medications, you must ensure they’re readily available in Panama and research their cost.
 You can check the availability and costs here.
 Unfortunately, obtaining certain medications can be costly, so conducting thorough research is crucial before investing in a visa.
-You can set up a telemedicine visit with a Panamanian doctor before you come to Panama to help you determine if your medications will be available.
+You can schedule a telemedicine visit with a Panamanian doctor before you come to Panama to help you determine whether your medications will be available.

 During an all-inclusive Panama Relocation Tour, we always visit a pharmacy so you can check on the availability and price of your medications in Panama.
-We also set aside time one afternoon so you can visit with a Panamanian doctor to review your medical conditions.
-Knowing you can get good medical care in Panama will give you peace of mind about moving to Panama.
+We also set aside time one afternoon for you to meet with a Panamanian doctor to review your medical conditions.
+Knowing you can access high-quality medical care in Panama will give you peace of mind about moving there.
 Of course, you’ll also get detailed information about health insurance options in Panama during an all-inclusive Panama Relocation Tour.

 If you have pets, you will want to bring them to Panama.
-In most cases, they can come with you on the plane if they are small enough to fit in a carrier under the seat in front of you or cargo.
-If your pets are too big for cargo, you must use a pet relocation service or charter a flight to bring them to Panama.
-It will cost about $3500 to use a pet relocation service and $25,000 or more to charter a flight.
+In most cases, they can come with you on the plane if they are small enough to fit in a carrier under the seat in front of you or in cargo.
+If your pets are too big for cargo, you must use a pet relocation service or a shared charter flight to bring them to Panama.
+It will cost about $5,000 to use a pet relocation service (pets are placed in cargo), and $8,000 for a shared charter flight where your pet (regardless of size) can fly in the cabin with you.
 See the prices of transporting your pets in cargo below.
 Your pet must be able to stand up in the carrier.
-When you’re working on your budget to move to Panama, figure in the cost to get your pets to Panama, too.
+When you’re preparing your budget to move to Panama, factor in the cost of transporting your pets.

 Thousands have moved to Panama with their pets, and you can too.
 It’s easy to get your pets into Panama.